Law Firm Policies

 - In-person meetings and office hours - Until further notice we will conduct all interviews and meetings over the phone or video conferencing.

-- Mandatory in-person Meetings - If we are required to meet in person we will practice social distancing and requesting that all employees, client, and individuals wash their hands.
+- Mandatory Office or in-person Meetings - Mask are required and we will practice social distancing plus all individuals must wash hands.